-The problem for most Big Babies is that they don't even realize that there's a problem They are too busy playing to stop and look at the consequences that their play is bringing to them.
-Typically, there are only two ways that the Big Babies will begin to get it: 1) if the consequences of their choices come home to roost in such a way that there is no other deliverance but to grow up, or 2) someone of great significance to them begins to point out the problem.
+The problem for most King Babies is that they don't even realize that there's a problem They are too busy playing to stop and look at the consequences that their play is bringing to them.
+Typically, there are only two ways that the King Babies will begin to get it: 1) if the consequences of their choices come home to roost in such a way that there is no other deliverance but to grow up, or 2) someone of great significance to them begins to stop overprotecting or allowing them to manipulate them.

-But the problem with these two potential hopes for recovery is that Big Baby has usually surrounded himself with several people who will rescue and fix his problems.
+But the problem with these two potential hopes for recovery is that King Baby has usually surrounded himself with several people who will rescue and fix his problems.
 And the person of great significance is often one of these people.
-But sometimes the person of great significance begins to realize what's going on and go to therapy or confront the issue in such a way that it really makes sense to the Big Baby.
-And sometimes the Big Baby just runs out of rescuers.
+But sometimes the person of great significance begins to realize what's going on and go to therapy or confront the issue in such a way that it really makes sense to the King Baby.
+And sometimes the King Baby just runs out of rescuers.